FAQs

 Lye

 All soaps require lye to create the chemical reaction that results in soap.
 We utilize both Potassium Hydroxide (KOH) and Sodium Hydroxide (NaOH) in our soaps depending on the desired result - soft/liquid soap (KOH) or hard/bar soap (NaOH).
+The lye used is categorized as food-grade, and can also be used for making pretzels, olive preparation, and curing fish.

 Butters and Specialty Oils